taichi-kubo/TypeScriptBeyond/README.md

 );
 ```

-### Supplying a standalone `flatMap` function
+### When specifying a standalone `flatMap` function

-When an object does not expose `flatMap` as a method, you can define a standalone `flatMap` function and point the comprehension at it.
+Even if the object does not implement `flatMap` as a method, you can define a `flatMap` function for that object and use it within the comprehension.

-For instance, given an `Option` implementation without a `flatMap` method:
+For example, if you have an `Option` without a `flatMap` method:

 ```ts
 const flatMap = <A, B>(m: Option<A>, f: (a: A) => Option<B>): Option<B> => ...;